-Figure 5 shows CCDF of the inter-meeting time on a loglog scale for random walk models (RWM) under different sizes of the domain, where the boundary is always reflective.
-To observe the transition of inter-meeting time behavior from an exponential type to a power-law more clearly, we draw the simulation results both on a log-log scale in Figure 5(a) and on a semi-log scale in Figure 5(b).
-In this case, we set the simulation period to 40 hours.9 Here, we use a very simple and widely used random walk model where a node changes directions uniformly from $[0, 2\pi]$ every 50 seconds [7].
+Figure 7 shows CCDF of the inter-meeting time on a log-log scale for random walk models (RWM) under different sizes of the domain, where the boundary is always reflective.
+To observe the transition of inter-meeting time behavior from an exponential type to a power-law more clearly, we draw the simulation results both on a log-log scale in Figure 7(a) and on a semi-log scale in Figure 7(b).
+In this case, we set the simulation period to 40 hours.15 Here, we use a very simple and widely used random walk model where a node changes directions uniformly from $[0, 2\pi]$ every 50 seconds [11].
 For each size of the domain simulated, we calculate the hitting frequency defined as the ratio between the number of steps within which the node hits the boundary and the total number of steps.
-For example, when the size of domain is 200×200 , the hitting frequency is quite high (40.0%), thus the inter-meeting time behaves like an exponential (The CCDF of inter-meeting time is a straight line on semi-log scale, as Figure 5(b) shows.) as expected from our theoretical results.
-In contrast, when the size of the domain is very large (5000×5000 square meters), the hitting frequency is as low as 1.7%, which means that it is practically an unbounded domain for the duration of the timescale (40 hours).
+For example, when the size of domain is 200×200 , the hitting frequency is quite high (40.0%), thus the intermeeting time behaves like an exponential (The CCDF of inter-meeting time is a straight line on a semi-log scale, as shown in Figure 7(b)(1).) as expected from our theoretical results.
+In contrast, when the size of the domain is very large $(5000 \times 5000 \text{ square meters})$, the hitting frequency is as low as 1.7%, which means that it is practically an unbounded domain for the duration of the timescale (40 hours).
 Hence, as Theorem 4 shows, the inter-meeting time follows a power-law distribution.
-(The CCDF of intermeeting time is a straight line on log-log scale, as Figure 5(a) shows.)
-Further, the slope of this CCDF on a log-log scale is shown to be around 0.25, which is also consistent with our findings in Section 4.
-In addition, for a large domain size (e.g., $5000m \times 5000m$), the power-law behavior is dominant over up to $O(10^4)$ seconds, followed by a sharp decrease beyond that timescale.
-This behavior is also consistent with the measurement studies in [17].
+(The CCDF of inter-meeting time is a straight line on a log-log scale, as Figure 7(a) shows.)
+Further, the slope of this CCDF on a log-log scale is shown to be around 0.25, which is also consistent with our findings in Section IV.
+In addition, for a large domain size (e.g., $1000m \times 1000m$), the power-law behavior is dominant over up to $O(10^4)$ seconds, followed by a sharp decrease beyond that timescale.
+As shown in Figure 7(b)(3), beyond 10^4 seconds, the inter-meeting time distribution decays exponentially.
+This behavior is also consistent with the measurement studies in [4], [16], and is well expected from our theoretical results in Sections III-V.